 Avoiding the most common mouse trap mistakes

-We all learn from our mistakes, right?
-From using a mouse trap not sensitive enough to be triggered, or by applying far too much bait, I have made all these mistakes.
+We all learn from our mistakes.
+I have made all these mistakes, from using a mouse trap not sensitive enough to be triggered by applying far too much bait.

 Over time, I have learned that by avoiding these mistakes, I increase the chances of catching mice.